Birds are the most diverse class among terrestrial vertebrates and over 11,000 different species of birds are currently known.

 3) Birds are the fastest-breathing animals, due to maintaining a high level of metabolism during flight

 4) Unlike other birds, storks do not have a fully developed singing organ, or vocal box, and are generally considered quiet and rarely heard.

 5) The largest flying bird is the Albatross.
 At the same time, the wingspan of the Albatross is the largest, at 3 meters from the top of one wing to the top of the other; This amazing bird arouses fascination and admiration with its size.
 It weighs up to 20 kg and is about 140 cm long.

 6) The fastest bird to fly is the Gray Falcon.
 German scientists have made an experiment to measure the speed at which this predator sinks when it chases its prey.
-At an angle of 30 degrees, the falcon was moving at a speed of 270 kilometres per hour, and at an angle of 45 degrees, an incredible 350 kilometres per hour.
-Some scientists are convinced that this falcon flies even faster than 400 kilometres per hour.
+At an angle of 30 degrees, the falcon was moving at a speed of 270 kilometers per hour, and at an angle of 45 degrees, an incredible 350 kilometers per hour.
+Some scientists are convinced that this falcon flies even faster than 400 kilometers per hour.

 7) The heaviest bird to fly is the Australian Bustard, which weighs from 10 to 18 kilograms.

 8) The bird with the longest beak is the Australian Pelican.
 Its beak is about 50 centimeters long and it makes up a quarter of its entire body length